Symptoms and Problems

 Other causes

-The problems listed above can of course also have other causes besides natural asymmetry.
+The symptoms above can of course have other causes besides natural asymmetry.

 • Proper feed, plenty of roughage